Missouri / Boone County

 Healthcare

-Access to healthcare in Elkhurst is excellent, with major hospitals like Boone Hospital Center and University of Missouri Health Care nearby.
-The city offers a good ratio of physicians per resident and over 91% of people have health insurance coverage.
+Elkhurst residents have access to quality healthcare, with major hospitals like Boone Hospital Center and University of Missouri Health Care nearby.
+The community benefits from a high physician-to-resident ratio of 2.4 per 1,000 people and 91.8% health insurance coverage.
+Local healthcare services are reliable and comprehensive.

 Major Hospitals